Voice Input

 |---|---|

-| AI Text Correction | Enabled / Disabled (default: Disabled) |
+| AI text correction | Enabled / Disabled (default: Disabled) |

-| Correction Model | GPT-5 Mini (recommended, full paragraph) or GPT-5 Nano (faster, lower cost) |
+| Correction Model | GPT-5 Mini (higher quality, recommended, default) or GPT-5 Nano (faster, lower cost) |

-| Resolve File References | Enabled by default when OpenAI key is configured |
+| Resolve File References | Enabled by default when an OpenAI key is configured |

 | Custom Instructions | Free-form textarea for project-specific correction rules |